kivy/python-for-android/doc/source/buildoptions.rst

 This bootstrap will eventually be deprecated in favour of sdl2, but not before the sdl2 bootstrap includes all the features that would be lost.

+Build options
+%%%%%%%%%%%%%

+The pygame bootstrap supports the following additional command line options (this list may not be exhaustive):

+- ``--private``: The directory containing your project files.
+- ``--dir``: The directory containing your project files if you want them to be unpacked to the external storage directory rather than the app private directory.
+- ``--package``: The Java package name for your project.
+Choose e.g. ``org.example.yourapp``.
+- ``--name``: The app name.
+- ``--version``: The version number.
+- ``--orientation``: One of ``portait``, ``landscape`` or ``sensor`` to automatically rotate according to the device orientation.
+- ``--icon``: A path to the png file to use as the application icon.
+- ``--ignore-path``: A path to ignore when including the app files.
+Pass multiple times to ignore multiple paths.
+- ``-- permission``: A permission name for the app, e.g. ``--permission VIBRATE``.
+For multiple permissions, add multiple ``--permission`` arguments.
+- ``--meta-data``: Custom key=value pairs to add in the application metadata.
+- ``--presplash``: A path to the image file to use as a screen while the application is loading.
+- ``--wakelock``: If the argument is included, the application will prevent the device from sleeping.
+- ``--window``: If the argument is included, the application will not cover the Android status bar.
+- ``--blacklist``: The path to a file containing blacklisted patterns that will be excluded from the final APK.
+Defaults to ``./blacklist.txt``.
+- ``--whitelist``: The path to a file containing whitelisted patterns that will be included in the APK even if also blacklisted.
+- ``--add-jar``: The path to a .jar file to include in the APK.
+To include multiple jar files, pass this argument multiple times.
+- ``--intent-filters``: A file path containing intent filter xml to be included in AndroidManifest.xml.
+- ``--service``: A service name and the Python script it should run.
+See :ref:`arbitrary_scripts_services`.
+- ``add-source``: Add a source directory to the app's Java code.
+- ``--compile-pyo``: Optimise .py files to .pyo.
+- ``--resource``: A key=value pair to add in the string.xml resource file.